Levynska-I-DS/MovieLens_Movie_Recommendation_System/README.md

 4. **Data_Enrichment_and_Model_Improvement.ipynb:** Demonstrates the development of an enhanced movie recommendation system using the MovieLens dataset enriched with data from The Movie Database (TMDB) API.

-5. **interface_method_model_ML_GUI.ipynb:** Provides a detailed description of the graphical user interface (GUI) that interacts with the machine learning model.
+5. **Interface_method_model_ML_GUI.ipynb:** Provides a detailed description of the graphical user interface (GUI) that interacts with the machine learning model.
 Explains the GUI's purpose, how to run it from a Python script, and its integration with the recommendation system.

 6. **PowerBI_Analysis.ipynb:** Includes Power BI integration for visualizing and analyzing the recommendation system's performance and insights.
 Helps in understanding data trends and evaluating model effectiveness through interactive dashboards.